-Ellen Lewis, as senior associate director at UCI Medical Center, establishes an onsite graduate program in nursing administration at the medical center in partnership with UCLA’s Graduate Nursing Program.
-Three cohorts of approximately 15-18 students complete this program and receive a Master of Nursing degree.
+Ellen Lewis, senior associate director at UC Irvine Medical Center, establishes an onsite graduate program in nursing administration at the medical center in partnership with UCLA’s Graduate Nursing Program.
+Three cohorts of approximately 15-18 students completed the program.

 UCI Vice Chancellor of Health Sciences, Walter Henry, MD, establishes the UCI Office for The Advancement of Nursing & Allied Health.
 Ellen Lewis is appointed assistant vice chancellor of Nursing & Allied Health.
 The goals established for this office are to:

 - Develop a business plan for a nursing education program within the Health Sciences.
 More than 100 data sources were used to obtain information regarding the supply and demand for nurses at the local, state and national level.
 A local task force of campus and community members were recruited to advise this effort.